jower999/TeslaMatrix/readme.txt

 For that you (and I) will get 1000 miles / 1500 km of free super charging and you will have a chance to win a Model Y (one time per month) and a Roadster (once every 3 months)
 Click this link https://ts.la/john53080 or use the method Get-FreeSuperCharging inside the module.

+How to get:
+The module is automatically pushed to the Powershell gallery https://www.powershellgallery.com/packages/TeslaMatrix To install it on your system, just simply type Install-Module TeslaMatrix -scope CurrentUser

 How to use:
 Import the module is done just by typing Import-Module TeslaMatrix During Import the module will ask for your tesla credentials.